Windmill Lane Recording Studios in Dublin offers the ultimate Visitor Experience and I cannot recommend it highly enough.

 If you have kids, nieces, nephews or you are a big kid this is the place to go!
 It’s only a 25-minute drive from Dublin city centre and it is surrounded by the pine forest of Tibradden Wood.

 We all went to the next level together.
 Kiki first, then Ellie, then Sadhbh and I went last…to keep an eye on the girls.
 My legs were like jelly.
 At this stage, I realised my fear of heights.
 I had tears of pride (and fear) as I watched Ellie conquer the obstacles ahead of me.
 Helped and encouraged by her older sister, she made it.
-I didn’t hide my fear as well but I made it in the end too, encouraged all the way by the girls!
+I didn’t hide my fear so well but I made it in the end, encouraged all the way by the girls!

 Sadhbh wanted to go higher and give the next level a go.
 She almost didn’t but one of the lovely instructors gently encouraged her and off she went.
 Ellie couldn’t watch and I don’t blame her.
 She did it!
 At the end of the course she was shaking but absolutely chuffed.
 We were all so proud.